risingfast/ancestry/readme.md

     30-Aug-2021 test new projects home updating GitHub 09-Sep-2021 add background picture
-    09-Sep-2021 add backgound button to reveal background images
+    09-Sep-2021 add backgound button to reveal background images 15-Sep-2021 add vertical scrollbar and fix bug in profile query 15-Sep-2021 fix bug in profile listing for parents birthplace
 #### Enhancements: (0)
-    send or show reminders of upcoming birthdays and events via email synchronize the tree with the parent links in the datbase
+    send or show reminders of upcoming birthdays and events via email synchronize the tree with the parent links in the database